 MA Academic Practice participants must undertake one 40 credit Research unit prior to undertaking the Dissertation unit.
-There are two options to choose from: either Research through Practice or Research Methods for Arts Higher Education.
+There are 2 options to choose from: either Research through Practice or Research Methods for Arts Higher Education.

 You should select the option that most suits your professional circumstances and research interests.
 This Research through Practice unit particularly suits creative practitioners, who wish to develop their creative practice as research.
 If you do not have a creative practice, we suggest you select the Research Methods for Arts Higher Education unit.